Aiken man arrested after New Ellenton chase that led to a police officer firing his weapon

 A New Ellenton police officer fired his service weapon during the sequence of events.

-A South Carolina Law Enforcement Division news release said no one was injured when the weapon discharged.
+A SLED news release said no one was injured when the weapon discharged.

-Williams' bond was set at $5,000 by Aiken County Magistrate Lauren Maurice Friday on the failure to stop for a blue light, $1,000 each on the unlawful carrying, habitual traffic offender and driving while suspended charges and $992 for the driving under the influence charge.
+Williams' bond was set at $5,000 by Aiken County Magistrate Lauren Maurice on March 3 on the failure to stop for a blue light, $1,000 each on the unlawful carrying, habitual traffic offender and driving while suspended charges and $992 for the driving under the influence charge.

 The case will be prosecuted by the officer of Second Judicial Circuit Solicitor Bill Weeks.